Henny Moan

-Henny Moan (born 22 February 1936) is a Norwegian actress from Finnmark.
-She has had a long career in theatre, but is best known for her roles in certain classics of Norwegian cinema, such as the Oscar-nominated Nine Lives (1957) and Lake of the Dead (1958).
-Moan was married to the author André Bjerke for a period.
+Henny Elisabeth Moan (22 February 1936 – 8 September 2024) was a Norwegian actress.
+She had a long career in theatre, but is best known for her roles in certain classics of Norwegian cinema, such as the Oscar-nominated Nine Lives (1957) and Lake of the Dead (1958).
+Moan was married to the author André Bjerke and later lived with singer Ole Paus.